sunodo/wagmi-plugin-hardhat-deploy/README.md

 -   `excludes`: an array of regular expressions to match the files to be excluded.
 If not specified, no files are excluded.

--   `include_networks`: an array of exported filename(s) without the .json extension to include in the output file.
+-   `includeNetworks`: an array of exported filename(s) without the .json extension to include in the output file.

--   `exclude_networks`: an array of exported filename(s) without the .json extension to exclude from the output file.
+-   `excludeNetworks`: an array of exported filename(s) without the .json extension to exclude from the output file.

 -   `namePrefix`: prefix to prepend to artifact names.
 Useful for preventing name collisions between contracts from other sources.